 23 April: Sant Jordi (Saint George) Festival, Barcelona

-Sant Jordi, or St George, is the patron saint of Catalonia (as well as England and about 10 other countries and regions).
+Sant Jordi, or St George, is the patron saint of Catalonia.
 But St George’s Day in Barcelona is also the city’s version of Valentine’s Day, when romance sweeps the city.
 The tradition is for the man to give his lady a rose in return for a book.
 The streets and balconies are clad in Catalonia’s red and yellow flag, the Senyera.

 4–11 May: Feria de Sevilla, Seville